Barnabas A. Samatta: Attorney (1966–1976)

 Samatta was Senior State Attorney from 1971 to 1972, then Director of Public Prosecutions for Tanzania Mainland from 1972 to 1976.

 From 1974 to 1977, he was a member of the Judicial System Review Commission.

 Judicial career (1976–2007)

 In 1976 Samatta was appointed a judge of the High Court of Tanzania.

 From 1984 to 1987 he was a Judge of the High Court of Zimbabwe, which operated under Roman Dutch Law.

 He resumed his seat on the High Court of Tanzania from 1987 to 1989.

 In 1989, he was a member of the Judicial Service Commission.

 He was Principal Judge of the High Court of Tanzania from 1989 to 2000.

-In 2000, he was appointed Chief Justice of the United Republic of Tanzania and Chairman of the Judicial Service Commission.
+In 2000, he was appointed Chief Justice of the Judiciary of Tanzania and Chairman of the Judicial Service Commission.

 He replaced Chief justice Francis Nyalali, who had retired after holding that office for 23 years.

 From 2005 to 2007, he was vice chairperson of the Southern African Judges Commission.

 He retired from the bench on 20 July 2007.

 He was succeeded by Augustino Ramadhani.

 Samatta became Chancellor of Mzumbe University, Tanzania.